dasmikko/sensible/README.md

 A small tool to manage and deploy projects.

 ## NOTICE
-The tool is still in very early development, and it's not ready for production use.

-Everything is subject to change, and the tool is not stable.
+This tool has been rewritten in ruby.
+Please check the maintained repository here: https://github.com/dasmikko/sensible-ruby

 ## Why?
 The reason I made this tool, is I work on a lot of project at work, and we are a very small team.
 We work on separate things for the same projects, like I work on the frontend, and the other guy on the database.